Connect with us

 Under the new law, developers will be required to register each of the apartment plans for all housing units shown on the plans to correlate both the existing structures and the approved building plans.

 With an agreement in place, apartment unit owners can use their sectional titles as collateral for loans.
-This makes it much easier to sell pr purchase a unit, backed by a document of ownership.
+This makes it much easier to sell or purchase a unit, backed by a document of ownership.

 Previously, apartment owners were unable to acquire title deeds for their units.
 This was due to developers retaining the original title even after selling the units, as it was legally impossible to subdivide common property.

-This exposed investors to the risk of fraud and loss of property in instances where developers would build on land whose title was held by money lending entities.
+This exposed investors to the risk of fraud and loss of property in instances where developers would build on land whose title was held by money-lending entities.

 Danson Kagai is a skilled architect with a degree from the University of Nairobi.
 He has a wealth of experience in covering mega projects in Kenya, and is passionate about the built environment.